OpenScienceLabs/opensciencelabs.github.io/pages/careers/index.md

 ## Unpaid Internships

-Open Science Labs (OSL) offers opportunities for enthusiasts who are new to software development to build their coding skills through its unpaid internship program.

-This resourceful program is designed to enhance each candidate's familairity with software tools and best practices.

- We encourage all candidates to appreciate and utilize these opportunities, as our dedicated program mentors also contribute their time and expertise without compensation.
+Open Science Labs (OSL) offers opportunities for enthusiasts who are new to open-source software development to build their skills through its unpaid internship program.
+This resourceful program is designed to enhance each candidate's familairity with open-source software tools and best practices.
+We encourage all candidates to appreciate and make the most of these opportunities as we look forward to a productive collaboration.

 Jump on to learn about the [OSL internship](/pages/programs/internship/).